Creating Harmonious Living & Learning Spaces

 In shared dormitory settings, security is also a crucial factor.
 Institutions are increasingly focusing on creating environments where students can engage in both academic and social activities within the same space.
 This trend emphasizes the need for sophisticated design solutions that address the complexities of modern campus life.

-The interaction areas are vital to the University’s goal of offering living spaces for students that feel like a community.
+Social interaction areas are vital to the University’s goal of offering living spaces for students that feel like a community.
 To prioritize student safety, access control points will be installed at all exterior entrances and on each dorm room entrance.
 Specific areas within the residence halls will also feature card-controlled access points and video surveillance cameras.

-Carnegie Mellon University’s Morewood Gardens East Tower is another shining example of the importance of security, structured cabling, and acoustics due to the numerous types of shared spaces within the building.
+Carnegie Mellon University’s Morewood Gardens is another shining example of the importance of security, structured cabling, and acoustics due to the numerous types of shared spaces within the building.
+The East Tower provides student housing and houses the University Health Services and Counseling & Psychological Services – this section of Morewood Gardens is undergoing renovations to modernize the entire building.

 A state-of-the-art alarm system is being installed throughout the building, with enhanced access control points at pivotal interior and exterior doors.
+A comprehensive video surveillance system will also be installed in high-traffic areas on the first and second floors to ensure intensified security and safety.